 Is it Right for Me?

-Once consumers have narrowed their search down to a few favorable makes and models, they start to focus on their list of features they want in the vehicle.
+Once consumers have narrowed their search down to a few favorable makes and models, they start to focus on their list of features they want.
 This can include how many seats a car has, how many airbags, power seats, forward collision warning, automatic braking, backup cameras, Bluetooth capability, WiFi, and more.
-Used car dealerships typically list these features on their VDP pages, but this content is not necessarily optimized for search engines meaning that automotive dealerships are losing out on car sales since the vehicles in their inventory may have these features, but they are not showing up in search engine results.
+Used car dealerships typically list these features on their VDP pages, but this content is not necessarily optimized for search engines.
+This means that dealerships are losing out on car sales since the vehicles in their inventory may have these features, but they are not showing up in search engine results.

 Can I Afford It?